priyanksharma7/tracking-lamp/README.md

 `2_tracking.py` : Combination of DL detector and OpenCV tracker to achieve higher FPS.
 3 OpenCV trackers available (read more [here](https://www.pyimagesearch.com/2018/07/30/opencv-object-tracking/)):
 csrt : Slower but more accurate
 kcf : Faster but less accurate
-mosse : Extremely fast and not as accurate as CSRT or KCF (default)
+`mosse` : Extremely fast and not as accurate as CSRT or KCF (**default**)

 Threshold confidence can be passed as a float value < 1.
 Default is `0.8`.

 Skip frames refers to the number of frames that should be skipped before running the detector.
 For example, if the video throughput is 15 FPS, it means 15 frames are being processed every second.
-Setting skip_frames=15 means that the detector will be run after every 15 frames or 1 second. (read more [here](https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/)).
+Setting skip-frames=15 means that the detector will be run after every 15 frames or 1 second. (read more [here](https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/)).
 Default is `15`.

 Width of the processed frame can be passed as an int.
 The aspect ratio is preserved.
 Smaller dimensions mean lesser pixels to process and therefore an increase in performance.
 Default is `500`.

-    python 2_tracking.py -m 2 --tracker mosse --confidence 0.8 --skip_frames 15 --width 500
+    python 2_tracking.py -m 2 --tracker mosse --confidence 0.8 --skip-frames 15 --width 500

 *Note: Experiment and adjust these 4 parameters: tracker type, confidence, skip frames and frame width to achieve a good balance between speed and accuracy.
 The above defaults work on my Jetson Nano.*